cnpryer/pyords/README.md

 ## The Library
-The code is broken down into relevant name-spaces to handle various logistics problems.
+The code provides everything from low level optimization engines to higher level helper name-spaces.

 ### Cluster (engine)
 *cluster* is aimed at identifying groups in data.
 See